fif911/CrowdNav_RTX/README.md

 throughout time.**

 ### Traffic Generator

-**FILL DATA HERE**
+* A traffic generator is defined in `TrafficParser.py` to generate the various attributes of a real-world traffic information.

+        def __init__(self, reference_mean=1000, dataset=None, minute_in_step=15, rescale_time=None, extend="Loop",
+                 model="Fourier", interpolate="linear", interpolate_order=2, noiseScale=0, stream=False,
+                 remove_growth=False):
-Takes dataset and simulates traffic for infinite amount of time Blue is the dataset.
+* It takes dataset and simulates traffic for infinite amount of time.
+Blue is the dataset.
 Orange is the simulated traffic based on the dataset

 ![Banner](./images/traffic_generator_simulates_traffic.png)